nsecord/RepData_PeerAssessment1/PA1_template.md

 We can see in the plot that there is a big peak in activity in the morning, probably as the person is on their way to work or school.
-To find when that peak occurs, we simply need to filter on the maximum value of our average_steps.
+To find when that peak occurs, we simply need to filter on the maximum value of *average_steps*.

 ```r